Welcome to the

-My hours in the clinic are from 8:00 a.m. to 3:30 p.m., Monday-Friday while school is in session.
-Please call ahead if you would like to meet with me one-on-one to drop off or pick up medication.
-If you have any specific questions or concerns feel free to contact me.
-I will be happy to answer any questions.
+My hours in the clinic are from 8:00 a.m. to 3:30 p.m., Monday-Friday while school is in session. ****Please call ahead if you would like to meet with me one-on-one to drop off or pick up medication.
+Contact information:

 WHEN FAXING: PLEASE USE A COVER SHEET WITH ATTENTION TO SCHOOL NURSE